A remarkable turnaround in the Riyadh land market What does it have to do with price levels?

 Posted in

-Recent data released by the Real Estate Exchange showed the features of a different phase that the land market is going through in Riyadh city, after land prices recorded significant declines in a number of neighborhoods, an indicator that reflects a repositioning of the market and a change in the balance of supply and demand.
+Recent data released by Real Estate Exchange highlights a new phase in the land market in Riyadh, after land prices recorded significant declines in a number of neighborhoods—an indicator reflecting a market realignment and a shift in the balance of supply and demand.

-<In the northern neighborhoods of the capital, which was one of the most active areas during the past years, there were clear decreases in the price per square meter, indicating that the market has entered a price correction phase.
-The price per meter in Al-Qayrawan neighborhood fell to about 7500 riyals after exceeding 11 thousand riyals, while in Al-Malqa neighborhood it fell to 7500 riyals compared to 12 thousand riyals previously.
+In the northern neighborhoods of the capital—which had been among the most active areas in recent years—clear declines in the price per square meter have emerged, indicating that the market has entered a phase of price correction.
+The price per square meter in the Al-Qayrawan neighborhood has fallen to around 7,500 riyals, down from over 11,000 riyals, while in the Al-Malqa neighborhood, it has dropped to 7,500 riyals from 12,000 riyals previously.

-Al-Yasmin neighborhood recorded an average price of 6500 riyals per meter instead of 10 thousand riyals, while the price in Al-Narjis neighborhood reached 5500 riyals after it was around 8 thousand riyals, and Al-Arid neighborhood recorded a decline to 4500 riyals per meter compared to 7500 riyals in previous periods.
+The Al-Yasmin neighborhood also recorded an average price of 6,500 riyals per square meter, down from 10,000 riyals, while the price in the Al-Narges neighborhood reached 5,500 riyals after having been around 8,000 riyals. and the Al-Aard neighborhood saw a decline to 4,500 riyals per square meter compared to 7,500 riyals in previous periods.

-Riyadh city center was not immune to these movements, as indicators showed that the price per meter in the Olaya neighborhood fell to about 6500 riyals, after it was close to 10 thousand riyals, which may return investment interest to some central locations that witnessed relative stagnation during the past period.
+Downtown Riyadh was not immune to these trends, as indicators showed that the price per square meter in the Al-Olaya neighborhood fell to around 6,500 riyals, down from nearly 10,000 riyals, a development that may reignite investor interest in some central locations that have experienced relative stagnation in recent times.

-<In the south and west of the city, the declines were more pronounced, making these areas more attractive to those looking for lower-priced opportunities.
-The Namar neighborhood recorded a price per meter at 1100 riyals compared to 1700 riyals previously, while the price in Al Khair neighborhood fell to about 1200 riyals per meter after reaching 2500 riyals.
+In the southern and western parts of the city, the declines were more pronounced, enhancing the appeal of these areas for those seeking opportunities at lower prices.
+The Namar neighborhood recorded a price of 1,100 riyals per square meter, down from 1,700 riyals previously, while prices in the Al-Khair neighborhood fell to around 1,200 riyals per square meter, down from 2,500 riyals.

-The price in Al Khair neighborhood fell to about 1200 riyals per meter from 2500 riyals. <These movements show a new reality in the land market in Riyadh, driven by increased supply and changing demand patterns, as well as the anticipation of investors and buyers of the path of prices during the next phase.
-Observers believe that these price levels may open up new opportunities for both those wishing to live in Riyadh and for investors looking to enter the market at more balanced price points.
+These trends reflect a new reality in Riyadh’s land market, driven by increased supply and shifting demand patterns, as well as investors’ and buyers’ anticipation of future price trends.
+Observers believe that these price levels may open up new opportunities for both homebuyers and investors looking to enter the market at more balanced price points.